sonixse/Flashcards_Programming/README.md

 ## Programming Flashcards

-All the key definitions and core concepts in Python programming — so you can ace it!
+Key definitions and core concepts in Python programming — so you can ace it!